raulZAg/thresistance-python/README.md

-# Hanabi Bot - "MyBot_Raul"
+# The Resistance Bot - "MyBot_Raul"

 This repository contains a Python bot for the cooperative card game Hanabi, developed using the Hanabi Python framework by Joseph Walton-Rivers.
 The bot, named "MyBot_Raul", uses a combination of decision trees and Bayesian statistics to make decisions during gameplay.

 ## Project Overview

-Hanabi is a cooperative card game where players, who can see other players' cards but not their own, must play cards in the correct order to win the game.
-In this project, I've developed a bot that can play Hanabi independently.
+"The Resistance" is a social deduction game for 5-10 players.
+Players are either members of the Resistance or Spies.
+In several rounds, teams are selected to go on missions.
+Spies aim to sabotage missions while the Resistance tries to succeed.
+The game's outcome is decided when a certain number of missions have either succeeded (Resistance wins) or failed (Spies win).
+In this project, I've developed a bot that can play The Resistance in different groups of previously programmed bots.

 The logic of "MyBot_Raul" is based on a combination of decision trees and Bayesian statistics.
 The bot uses a series of decision rules, based on the current state of the game, to make its decisions.
 It also incorporates a probability function to update the bot's knowledge state and make decisions accordingly.